permutationlock/libavengraph/README.md

 ```
 where `cc` is your favorite C compiler that supports C99 or later.

-To build algorithm visualization and tikz figure generators:
+To build the algorithm visualization and tikz figure examples:
 ```
 ./build
 ```